 A holiday schedule, sometimes called a “holiday visitation schedule,” dictates who younger children will spend holidays and other important celebrations with.
 Because a holiday agreement takes precedence over your traditional weekday schedule, the goal is to ensure children spend time and make memories with both parents, regardless of when holidays fall in the week.

-Creating a Holiday Visitation Schedule
+Creating a Schedule for Holiday Child Visitation

 A list of holidays and celebrations that are important to you and your family.